With product and service design, Vee says talking to relevant audiences is a vital step in creating something that will truly meet their needs.

 Talking about OpenAthens she added:

-OpenAthens is a specialised product.
+OpenAthens is a specialized product.
 We know who our customers are and we work to deliver to their specific needs.
 But of course we have to keep in mind the business impact of that.
 And we have to be able to make that product and proposition sustainable.

 Want to learn more about UX design models?